 While it’s tempting, Medley cautions against laying a stone flat.
 She says it doesn’t look as good as you think it will and is more likely to pop out later.
 When you’re done tamping the stones into the dry mortar, inspect the spaces between the stones to see if there are spots that require more mortar.
 The stones should be buried at least halfway.
 Fill sparse areas with more mortar.
 Dust any dry mortar off the stones with a small brush.

 Tamp the Stones to Level the Tops

 Lay a board across the stones and pound on it with a rubber mallet to embed the stones in the dry mortar and set the tops level with each other.

-After you remove the mold from the stepping-stone (photo 7), brush the stone off to remove any loose mortar and rinse it with clear water.
-If, after drying, the embedded stones have a film of mortar on them, clean it off with muriatic acid diluted according to the instructions on the container.
+After you remove the mold from the steppingstone, brush the stone off to remove any loose mortar and rinse it with clear water.
+If, after drying, the embedded stones have a film of mortar on them, clean them off with muriatic acid diluted according to the instructions on the container.
 Remember, always add acid to water, not the other way around, and wear rubber gloves and safety glasses.

 To enhance the color of the stones, coat them with stone sealer, which is available at home centers, online, or at masonry, landscape and tile suppliers.